-District 214 uses Frontline Aesop system to manage substitute jobs in the district.
+District 214 uses Frontline Education (Aesop) system to manage substitute jobs in the district.
 Aesop, utilizes both the telephone and the Internet to assist you in locating jobs in District 214.
+They have also recently made an App available.
 Aesop is available 24 hours a day, 7 days a week.
 Aesop uses three methods to make jobs available to substitutes: